-B the Light is a 501(c)3, started in 2016 in honor of Brenda Plinke, or Aunt “B” (pictured) as she was known to family and friends.
+B the Light is a 501(c)3, started in 2016 in honor of Brenda Plinke, or Aunt “B” (pictured right) as she was known to family and friends.

 Aunt B battled metastatic breast cancer for 18 years before she passed away in 2018 at the age of 58.
 She lived by the motto “Never Give Up Hope” and inspired all who knew her.

 B the Light seeks to honor Aunt B’s legacy by coordinating ways for survivors to connect with others and with resources of support, in a variety of ways, both during or after treatment.

 HOW WE CONNECT SURVIVORS